 You need to register your vehicle to drive it.
 Once you register it in your home state, you can drive your vehicle to other states with no problem.

-North Carolina DMV Offices: Because of the COVID-19 pandemic, some NC DMV offices are closed.
-You can check availability on the state website, which lists offices by location and services provided.
+North Carolina DMV Offices: Check availability on the NC DMV website, which lists offices by location and services provided.

 Fees: North Carolina vehicle registrants pay $28 for the license plate registration, $5 for RTA/GTP (a tax), and 3% of either the fair market value or the amount on the bill of sale.
 There is also a $40 fee for the title.
 There are also potential regional fees and taxes.